Last Updated: November 24, 2020

-- The government requires all passengers arriving in Brunei through Brunei International Airport to undergo immediate isolation for 14 days at a designated monitoring center, as well as a COVID-19 test.
+- The government requires all passengers arriving in Brunei through Brunei International Airport to undergo immediate isolation for up to 14 days at a designated monitoring center, as well as a COVID-19 test.
 Foreign citizens arriving in Brunei must pay the cost of the quarantine accommodation and the test.
 Quarantine accommodation information is available here, and a hardcopy will also be provided to travelers upon arrival at the airport.
-The government recently revised the COVID-19 testing fee for foreigners who have been granted permission to enter the country from BND $1,000 to BND $350.
+The COVID-19 testing fee for foreigners who have been granted permission to enter the country is BND $350.
 More information is available here.

 - Are commercial flights operating?
 Yes.